frida/frida-website/_i18n/en/_docs/stalker.md

 they modify the value in the return register!

-So we can see that the helper checks the value of the return register against the value of the `real_address` stored in the stack frame.
+So we can see that the helper checks the value of the return register against the value of the `real_address` stored in the `GumExecFrame`.
 If it matches, then all is well and we can simply branch directly back to the landing pad.
-Recall on the first instance, this likely simply re-enters Stalker to instrument the next block and branches to it, but at a later point backpatching may be used to directly branch to this instrumented block and avoid re-entering Stalker all together.
+Recall on the first instance, this simply re-enters Stalker to instrument the next block and branches to it, but at a later point backpatching may be used to directly branch to this instrumented block and avoid re-entering Stalker altogether.

 Otherwise, we follow a different path.
 First the array of `GumExecFrame` is cleared, now our control-flow has deviated, we will start again building our